MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M00Lab00_Setup.md

 3. Click on the **Portal from blank** panel under **Make your own app**

+    > If you do not see this option, try zooming out.

 4. Provide new portal details

     -   Enter **Bellows College Visitors** as the portal **Name**